Atlanta mayoral runoff: Moore hopes to stave off Dickens

 Associated Press

-ATLANTA (AP) — Atlanta voters are deciding Tuesday’s mayoral runoff between one candidate who is comfortable as a lone wolf and another who has acquired a bunch of new friends.
+ATLANTA (AP) — Atlanta voters were deciding Tuesday’s mayoral runoff between one candidate who is comfortable as a lone wolf and another who has acquired a bunch of new friends.

 Current City Council President Felicia Moore proclaims her independence as a virtue, and a plurality of voters agreed in the first round of voting on Nov.
 2, giving her 41% of the votes across a nonpartisan field of 14 candidates.